The Attorneys You Want On Your Side

 Have questions about the new drone bill?
 We can help

 Flying drones is a great source of fun for hobbyists.
 In some cases, flying an unmanned aircraft can put others at risk and violate laws.
 If you are a drone enthusiast who has found yourself facing charges or if you have questions regarding New Jersey’s new drone legislation, give us a call.
-At Lomurro Law, our criminal defense attorneys are experienced in all aspects of New Jersey criminal law, at both the state and federal levels.
+At Lomurro Munson LLC, our criminal defense attorneys are experienced in all aspects of New Jersey criminal law, at both the state and federal levels.
 Our team includes two retired Superior Court Judges and one former Monmouth County Prosecutor, and we help New Jersey families facing all kinds of charges, including violating drone flying laws.
 Contact a member of our team today at 732-482-9285 or online to schedule a consultation; we are happy to answer your questions.
-Lomurro Law has convenient office locations in Freehold and East Brunswick.
+Lomurro Munson LLC has convenient office locations in Freehold and East Brunswick.